 The Carl Cherry Center’s art galleries offer original exhibitions of painting, sculpture, fine craft, printmaking and photography as well as displays of works by the center’s founder, Jeanne D’Orge.

-The Cherry Center for the Arts showcases diverse visiting artists in year-round gallery exhibits.
-The majority of exhibits are curated by the Cherry Center and range from historical to contemporary art, including painting, photography, ceramics, assemblage and sculpture.
+The Carl Cherry Center for the Arts showcases diverse visiting artists in year-round gallery exhibits.
+The majority of exhibits are curated by the center, and range from historical to contemporary art, including painting, photography, ceramics, assemblage and sculpture.

 Cherry Hall theater presents eclectic readings, discussions, plays, film series and musical performances, many of which are focused on the nature of art itself.

 Malcolm at the Movies is a showcase for innovation on screen.
 Engage with filmgoers and host Malcolm Weintraub as you view landmark works of cinematography in the intimate Cherry Hall theater, equipped with state-of-the-art rear-projection screening.

 A written-word performance series that continues the Cherry’s tradition of staged readings, the series brings together local literary authorities, stage directors and acting talents for one evening a month of curated short-story readings, each night centered on a theme.